RCVS Advanced Practitioner in Small Animal Dermatology. Referrals in Canine Ear & Skin Disease

 Laser Polypoid hyperplasia

 Lucy.
-Lasering polypopid hyperplasia
+Lasering polypoid hyperplasia

 Lucy 6 weeks after lasering